jul-avo/validy/README.md

 **Solution:**

-* Just include Validy into your call and either use setter in order to trigger validation process, or explicitly call **validate!** method.
+* Just include Validy into your class and either use setter in order to trigger validation process, or explicitly call **validate!** method.

 **Notes:**